learningequality/kolibri/docs/getting_started.rst

 Python virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should use a Python virtual environment to isolate the dependencies of your Python projects from each other and to avoid corrupting your system's Python installation.

-There are many ways to set up Python virtual environments, including Virtualenv which has been around for quite some time.
-Learn more about `using Virtualenv <https://virtualenv.pypa.io/en/stable/userguide/>`__.
+There are many ways to set up Python virtual environments, but we recommend installing and using `Pipenv <https://pipenv.readthedocs.io/en/latest/>`__.
+(You could also use `Virtualenv <https://virtualenv.pypa.io/en/stable/userguide/>`__, `Python 3 venv <https://docs.python.org/3/library/venv.html>`__, `Poetry <https://poetry.eustace.io>`__, etc...)

 .. note::
-  Many virtual environments will require special setup for non-Bash shells such as Fish and ZSH.
+  Most virtual environments will require special setup for non-Bash shells such as Fish and ZSH.

-As an alternative to Virtualenv, we recommend installing and using `Pipenv <https://pipenv.readthedocs.io/en/latest/>`__.

 Once Pipenv is installed, you can use the following commands to set up and use a virtual environment from within the Kolibri repo: